Research administrative systems

 eForms to apply for animal ethics and human research ethics are currently being developed.

-RPM harvests data from RIMS and NOVA.
+Nexus harvests data from RIMS and NOVA.

 Researchers can also enter and update their own data.